 Final Thoughts on Designing 3D Prints

 Our ultimate goal is that we know that what we do best is doing the thinking, sketching, refining, and getting that work done.
 We want to spend as much time in that creative portion of the process as possible.
-When you get encumbered in all these other things that are difficult or arduous or you do them in wrong order and then you have to go back and redo and rethink, that just makes the process not as rewarding for us.
+When you get encumbered and all those other things are difficult, arduous, or you do them in the wrong order and then you have to go back, redo, and rethink, that makes the process not as rewarding for us.
 That’s why we’ve worked it out the way that we do.
-It gives us the most time to spend in section one and two, which we love.
+It gives us the most time to spend in sections 1 and 2, which we love.
 Thinking about it and then defining who it’s for and how we’re going to make them love it.

 Designing 3D prints, we love it.
 We are looking at new ways to be even more efficient and do it faster.
-That’s a lot of our discussions lately.
-We’re continuing to think about this.
-As we were thinking about this, we realized that this is how we would outline the process as to how it would work for someone else, how we define it.
-Think first, define who it’s for, get really CAD proficient and then work on it in CAD.
-Test, test, test, in pieces if necessary, and refine the production process very last.
+That’s a lot of our discussions.
+We’re continuing to think about this and we realized that this is how we would outline the process as to how it would work for someone else, how we define it.
+Think first, define who it’s for, get CAD-proficient, and then work on it in CAD, test in pieces if necessary, and refine the production process.

-Hope that’s helpful to a lot of you.
-Some few good nuggets there for some people that have a lot of mileage under their belts in terms of designing products.
-I hope that’s useful to you.
-Feel free, adopt it, add to it.
-Let us know what you think.
+We hope that’s helpful to a lot of you.
+There are some few good nuggets there from some people that have a lot of mileage under their belts in terms of designing products.
+Feel free to adapt it, add to it, let us know what you think.
 Come and check us out or talk to us anywhere on social media @3DStartPoint and give us your thoughts.
-There’s no bad ideas here.
-There’s things to add and different ways of working.
-This is how we do it and what we think is most important.
+There are no bad ideas here.
+There are things to add and different ways of working, but this is how we do it and what we think is most important.
 Thanks for reading and we’ll see you next time.

 - Discarding 3D Print Ideas